-The Haikey Creek Treatment Plant serves south Tulsa and the western portion of Broken Arrow, a highgrowth area in the MSA.
-For this reason the plant was doubled in size and is now capable of treating 16 mgd per day.
+The Haikey Creek Treatment Plant serves south Tulsa and the western portion of Broken Arrow, a high-growth area in the MSA.
+For this reason, the plant was doubled in size and is now capable of treating 16 mgd per day.
 Tulsa and Broken Arrow jointly funded the plant expansion.
+Several large capital projects are currently included in the five-year plan to add primary clarifiers and sludge processing.